Harvesting SSL Certificate Data to Identify Web-Fraud: Discussion

-Finally, we note that our classifier does not identify all kinds of typosquatting domains.
-For instance, typo-domains displaying unexpected pages and ads might have no incentive to use HTTPS, since they do not attempt to elicit private information from users.
-However, in the case of a further increase of HTTPS usage, our technique will be as a consequence increasing its effectiveness.
-Generic typosquatting detection remains at the moment an interesting open issue that has not found effective solutions so far.

-\textbf{Using information in certificates.} Our results show significant differences between certificates of legitimate domains and those of malicious domains.
-Not only is this information alone sufficient to detect fraudulent activities as we have shown, but it is also a useful component in assessing a web site's degree of trustworthiness, thus improving prior metrics, such as~\cite{wu2006,protectphish,learnphishemails}.
+\descr{Using information in certificates.} Our results show significant differences between certificates of popular domains and those of malicious domains.
+Not only is this information alone sufficient to detect fraudulent activities as we have shown, but it is also a useful component in assessing a website's degree of trustworthiness, thus improving prior metrics, such as~\cite{wu2006,protectphish,learnphishemails}.
 Our method should be integrated with other techniques to improve the effectiveness of detecting malicious domains.

-\textbf{Keeping state of encountered certificates.} We deliberately chose to conduct our measurements as general as possible, without relying on user navigation history or on user specific training data.
+\descr{Keeping state of encountered certificates.} We deliberately chose to conduct our measurements as general as possible, without relying on user navigation history or on user specific training data.
 These components are fundamental for most current mitigation techniques~\cite{learnphishemails,phoolproof}.
 Moreover, we believe that keeping track of navigation history is detrimental to user privacy.
 However, our work yields effective detection by analyzing certain coarse-grained information extracted from server certificates and not specific to a user's navigation patterns.
-This is not privacy compromising as keeping fine-grained navigation history.
+This does not violate user privacy as keeping fine-grained navigation history would.

-\if 0 For example, suppose that a user misspells the domain name of her bank and ends up in a passive phishing web site.
-It is quite likely that, in the phishing site's certificate, several fields would be encountered for the first time.
-According to our measurements, this could be interpreted as an indicator of fraud.
-As future work, we plan to consider an enhanced version of our classifier assuming that it is possible to keep track of such privacy-insensitive information. \fi
+\descr{Limitations.} We acknowledge that additional data sets of legitimate domains need to be taken into consideration, e.g. popular websites from DNS logs in different organizations and countries.
+Data sets of typosquatting domains can be strengthened by additional and more effective name variations.
+Also, we acknowledge that our phishing classifier may incur false positives when actually deployed.
+However, this is a common problem to many machine-learning-based mitigation solutions (e.g., spam filtering and intrusion detection based on machine-learning techniques) and the number of false positives can be minimized by training the classifier on larger and more comprehensive data sets.
+Our classifier does not provide a complete standalone solution to the phishing threat since many domains do not have HTTPS.
+Instead, integrated with pre-existing solutions (e.g.,~\cite{wu2006,protectphish,learnphishemails}), it improves their effectiveness in the context of potentially critical applications enforcing HTTPS. \\